-IGST-VPS RATE 18.0 charges in HDFC Bank Credit card statement
+IGST-VPS RATE 18.0 on HDFC Bank Credit card statement

 - The IGST-VPS at rate 18.0 percentage is a service charge as per the new integrated goods and services tax system in India.